 This involves charting out long-term marketing plans with upcoming objectives and responsibilities.

 They are rapid and efficient spurts of action that allow teams to achieve vital tasks in a short period of time (normally 30 days).

 Benefits of Agile Marketing

-Regular team meetings and the innovative use of data and technology means that the tasks executed are of high efficiency and quality.
+Regular team meetings and the innovative use of data and technology mean that the tasks executed are of high efficiency and quality.

 2. Easy Problem identification

-In the Agile Marketing system, regular feedback and team meetings means that majority of major and minor issues are easily identified and rectified.
+In the Agile Marketing system, regular feedback and team meetings mean that the majority of major and minor issues are easily identified and rectified.